 While not the most creative company name, Traveler Guitar has put together some pretty impressive traveling instruments, and this was an easy pick for best travel electric guitar.

-Amazing design and stellar reviews makes this guitar one of the coolest travel guitars on the market.
-The Traveler Ultra-Light comes with dual rail humbuckers, and packs an impressive sound.
+Amazing design and stellar reviews make this guitar one of the coolest travel guitars on the market.
+The Traveler Ultra-Light comes with dual rail humbuckers and packs an impressive sound.
 Depending on your amp and pedals setup, this electric should be able to get whatever sound you need out of it.

 By eliminating 68% of the weight, some reviews claim the guitar is difficult to balance, or that it’s too light to play or solo on comfortably.
 Others claimed this was easily overcome with a couple days’ practice.
 Regardless, if you are considering purchasing, expect a bit of discomfort and imbalance at first.
 But don’t worry – you’ll be rocking that Red Hot Chili Peppers cover in no time 😉